Arachni/arachni/README.md

 To install Arachni:
     $ gem install arachni

+### Source

+If you want to clone and repository and work with the source code then you'll need to run the following to install all gem dependencies:
+    $ gem install nokogiri typhoeus awesome_print liquid yard robots sys-proctable terminal-table

 ## Supported platforms

 Arachni should work on all *nix and POSIX compliant platforms with Ruby